LILLIAN “LIL” HARDIN

 end” and won the contest, which led Lil to believe she might have a future in music.
 [1]

-Photo at right young Lillian Hardin
+Photo at right Young Lillian Hardin

 Convinced that her only child had special talent, Dempsey sent Lil to Fisk University in Nashville to get her away